maraqa1/ml-training-data-pipeline/README.md

 ---

-# 7. Post-Clustering Enhancements with LDA
+### 7. Post-Clustering Enhancements with LDA

-## Purpose
-To refine the initial K-means clusters, improve their coherence, and identify subtopics using Latent Dirichlet Allocation (LDA).
+**Purpose:** To refine the initial K-means clusters, improve their coherence, and identify subtopics using Latent Dirichlet Allocation (LDA).
 This step focuses on handling clusters with mixed or overlapping topics that cannot be resolved through K-means alone.

 ---

-## Rationale for Using LDA After K-means
+#### Rationale for Using LDA After K-means
 1. **Addressing Mixed Clusters:**
    - K-means clusters can sometimes group documents with multiple distinct themes due to limitations in handling text's semantic nuances.
    - LDA models documents as mixtures of topics, allowing it to identify and separate subtopics within clusters.